rsmp-nordic/rsmp_core/rst/rsmp.rst

 JSon code 14: A status update message

-The allowed content is described in Table :num:_table-statusresponse_ and :num:_table-statusresponse-returnvalues_.
+The allowed content is described in Table table-statusresponse_ and table-statusresponse-returnvalues_.

 Since different UpdateRate can be defined for different objects it means that partial StatusUpdates can be sent